Jiwen37/EE250/Lab6/lab06_writeup.md

 4.4: When you rotate the Grove Rotary Angle Sensor, its analog output voltage changes between 0 V and 5 V and the GrovePi library reports integer values between 0 and 1023.
 Explain how this conversion works and why the Raspberry Pi cannot do it directly.

 It uses an ADC to convert voltage values between 0 and 5 V to an integer value between 0-1023 using a predefined equation for conversion that is linear.
-The RPi cannot do this directly because it doesn't have an ADC, the pins read digital only and therefore only have two logic states: high and low.
+The RPi cannot do this directly because it doesn't have an ADC, the pins are digital only and therefore only have two logic states: high and low.
+This means it can't convert the input voltages to all those different integer values, but rather only two states.

 4.5: Your LCD RGB Backlight screen is not displaying any text even though your code executes without errors.
 Describe how you would debug the issue.
 Include at least two terminal commands.